 2) Using an Unnecessarily Large Book

 The book Flaunt is a fantastic resource for anybody building a portfolio, packed with valuable advice and inspiration.
 It was in that book that I first read the following adage: the experience level of a designer is inversely proportional to the size of their book. ("Size" here referring to physical dimensions, not how many projects are included.)

-And on a more self-serving note, any minor imperfections in your work are more easily hidden at letter size and below than at tabloid and above.
+Plus, it can be to your benefit; any minor imperfections in your work are more easily hidden at letter size and below than at tabloid and above.

 Logistical reasoning aside, though, there's another, arguably more important reason to consider a smaller book: designers very rarely get blank canvases.
 Designers get parameters, budgets and restrictions.
 We live in a world of letterheads that require logos and contact info, advertisements stuffed full of copy, and tiny screens packed with headers and menus.
 We are forced to make the most of very little.
 Therefore, you ought to be demonstrating that you are not limited by the parameters you're given, but that you flourish in whatever space is available; that you don't need a lot of space to make your content look good.
 That impression is easily lost in a portfolio too big to even fit on your interviewer's desk.